Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/library-initialization.md

 title: Library Initialization
 ---

-Initializing Unity MLAPI is fairly simple.
+Initializing  Netcode for GameObjects (Netcode) is fairly simple.
 You need a `GameObject` with the `NetworkManager` component added to it.
 The `NetworkManager` class has a static singleton reference to itself making it easy to access from anywhere.
 The first configuration you have to do is to set the [`Transport`](../advanced-topics/custom-transports.md).

 ## Add MLAPI library